MortgageMortgage Rates

 “Remember that timing the market is extremely difficult, if not outright impossible,” Channel cautions.
 “If you’re waiting to make a choice based on what you hope will happen instead of what’s already going on, you could end up missing out on a lot of good opportunities — even in today’s expensive housing market.”

 A mortgage interest rate is the base rate you’re charged to borrow money, but a mortgage annual percentage rate (APR) is the total cost of taking out a mortgage (the interest rate plus closing costs and fees).
 Both numbers are expressed as a percentage.
-For more details, check out our guide to distinguishing APR versus interest rate.
+For more details, check out our guide to distinguishing an APR versus interest rate.

 The Federal Reserve’s monetary policy indirectly impacts fixed-rate mortgages, which are often tied to the 10-year U.S. Treasury bond yield.
 The Fed’s policies have a direct effect on loans with variable interest rates, including ARMs, credit cards and home equity lines of credit (HELOCs).